 It’s no secret that exercise is an important part of life, especially for adults who often sit behind a desk all day.
 The average American adult, employed full time, works 47 hours per week and four in 10 workers put in over 50 hours each week.

 This leads to many adults not reaching the recommended 150 minutes of moderate exercise each week.
 Many are left to cram as much physical activity as they can into tight windows – often times the weekend.

-“If you can’t make time to exercise during the week, you can get at least some of the benefits by being a weekend warrior,” says Brian Parr, associate professor of exercise and sports science at the University of South Carolina-Aiken.
-“Any amount of activity is better than none.”
+“If you can’t make time to exercise during the week, you can get at least some of the benefits by being a weekend warrior, any amount of activity is better than none.

 - Fresh air is good for your health.
-Fresh air has been shown to help digest food more effectively, improve blood pressure and heart rate, and strengthen the immune system, leading to a healthier you.
-“Time spent in outdoor recreation leads to a range of benefits, from reduced obesity rates to strengthened family ties,” according to Robert Manning, professor of recreation management at the University of Vermont.
-And, quite frankly, it’s more enjoyable.
+Fresh air has been shown to help digest food more effectively, improve blood pressure and heart rate, strengthen the immune system, reduce obesity rates, and strengthen family ties, all leading to a healthier you.

 - Fresh air cleans your lungs.
 “Fresh air helps the airways of your lungs to dilate more fully and improves the cleansing action of your lungs,” says Seepter.
 “When you exhale and breathe out through your lungs, you release airborne toxins from your body.”

 - You will have more energy and sharper mind.
 Research shows that “spending time in fresh air, surrounded by nature, increases energy in 90 percent of people,” says Abigail Wise, The Huffington Post.
 There is a “positive impact of being outdoors and around natural elements on subjective vitality, above and beyond the effects of physical activities or social interactions that can take place in natural settings,” adds researcher Richard Ryan, et al.